Thursday, December 28, 2006

 Dairy-Free Gluten-Free Pumpkin Cake Recipe - Bundt

-Here is another gluten-free recipe I promised a while back.
-I just recently uploaded the GlutenFree Pumpkin Bundt Cake Recipe to our free recipes library for anyone that is looking for a holiday pumpkin treat that is a bit different than a traditional pumpkin pie.
+Here is another gluten-free recipe, a lovely GlutenFree Pumpkin Bundt Cake Recipe which I just uploaded to our free recipes library for anyone that is looking for a holiday pumpkin treat that is a bit different than a traditional pumpkin pie.
+Some other pumpkin-theme blogs also recently included a spectacular Gluten-Free Pumpkin-Roll recipe my wife created for the holidays.

 We made this recipe for Thanksgiving dinner, but it should be equally welcome around the Christmas holiday table - whether for dinner or at a party.
 We have tried it both with and without added Xanthan gums, and it works fine either way (the Xanthan gum does give it a bit better bounce, and makes it less likely to crumble), so take your pick whether to include that in your gluten free recipe or not.

 Now, if I can only remain this productive in my blog postings for the rest of the week!
-I am finally catching up on a few of those outstanding recipes.
-Some of the others outstanding include a new type of GF and dairy-free/casein-free muffin my wife came up with; there is also a chocolate angel-food cake to post; some cranberry pumpkin muffins; pumpernickel bread, and a few others.
-I have quite a few other things I want to still get done this week though, so time will tell whether they are posted sooner rather than later on this gluten free blog. :)
+I am finally catching up on posting a few of those outstanding recipes.
+Some of the others recent recipes include a new type of GF and dairy-free/casein-free muffin my wife came up with,

 Gluten-Free Panettone Bread Recipe